Medicare PACE Program Overview

 PACE Program Eligibility Requirements

-Follows the are requirements that must be met for an individual to eligible for a PACE or LIFE Program.
-Note, dual enrollment in Medicaid and Medicare is not a requirement, but the vast majority of program participants are dually enrolled and therefore those requirements are also included here.
+Follows are the requirements that must be met for an individual to eligible for a PACE or LIFE Program.
+Note, dual enrollment in Medicaid and Medicare is not a requirement, but the vast majority of program participants are dually enrolled.
+Therefore, those requirements are also included here.

 Applicants must be a minimum of 55 years old.